 Ejaculation is controlled by a complex process involving sensory and motor pathways between the penis and the brain.
 The neurotransmitter serotonin plays a central role in these pathways.

 Sertraline is a selective serotonin reuptake inhibitor (SSRI) that is FDA approved for treating anxiety and depression.
 Patients taking SSRI medicines like sertraline found that a “side effect” they experienced was a delay in ejaculation.
 Sertraline is prescribed off-label for daily use (most effective) or as needed before sex for treatment of PE.
-Sertaline has been well studied and is commonly prescribed by doctors for this purpose.
+Sertaline has been well studied and is commonly prescribed by doctors or nurse practitioners for this purpose.